ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/louisa-johnson-vip-tickets-give-away.markdown

 title: "A pair of VIP tickets to see Louisa Johnson at the CACT 25th Anniversary Concert!"
 competition-description: "<p>Charlton Athletic Community Trust has been bringing opportunity\
   \ and social change to communities for more than two decades!
 To celebrate their\
-  \ 25th anniversary the X Factor winner Louisa Johnson will headline an exclusive\
+  \ 25th Anniversary the X Factor winner Louisa Johnson will headline an exclusive\
   \ concert sponsored by Andrews Air Conditioning and we want YOU to be there.</p>\
   \ \r\n<p>Click on the link to get involved!</p>"
 hero-header: "Win a pair of VIP tickets to see Louisa Johnson live at Indigo at The\